 The holidays are upon us, but that doesn’t mean learning has to stop.
 In fact, one of my favorite things to do is to apply STEM principles to holiday activities for kids.
 A holiday theme is less intimidating for kids new to STEM and it helps children see how STEM thinking can be applied anywhere!
-Of all the holiday STEM challenges we’ve done, I must say that this sleigh-building STEM challenge is one of our favorites.
-The results from our experiment were surprising, but tickled us.
+Of all the holiday STEM challenges we’ve done, I must say that this LEGO Santa Sleigh STEM Building Challenge is one of our favorites.
+The results from our experiment were surprising but tickled us.
 You’ll soon see why below!

 Setting Up Your LEGO Santa Sleigh STEM Challenge

 This STEM challenge starts with a simple idea.
 Why does Santa keep using a sleigh?
 Should he be using something more efficient and modern?

 We used LEGO blocks as the building material for our sleigh-building test.